 - A) The Employer is committed to taking appropriate measures to create and maintain a workplace that is respectful and free from inappropriate workplace behavior for all Agency employees pursuant to the statewide policy titled 'Maintaining a Professional Workplace Policy' (50.010.03). - B) If an Agency employee believes an Agency employee, supervisor or manager has violated the statewide policy titled 'Maintaining a Professional Workplace' (50.010.03), the employee shall submit a complaint pursuant to the process outlined in the policy.
 The Agency complaint form will be accessible to all employees both online and through the Agency's Human Resources Office. - C) The employee may have a Union representative present during regular work hours when reporting inappropriate workplace behavior and through the process outlined in this section. - D) The Agency shall investigate the complaint and shall provide a written response to the employee filing the complaint within thirty (30) calendar days of the complaint being filed.
-When circumstances warrant it, the Agency may take additional time to complete the investigation in blocks of additional thirty (30) calendar days with notice to the Union.
+When circumstances warrant it, the Agency and the Union may mutually agree on additional time needed to complete the investigation.
+The Agency will notify the Union and employee filing the complaint of the specific reason(s) for the additional time needed.
 The response will include whether the complaint was substantiated and any relevant non confidential information pertaining to the remedial steps taken, if any.
-Repeated behavior or conduct shall be reported to the Agency Human Resource Office. - E) For purposes of this Section, the grievance procedure in Subsection 6 replaces the grievance procedure outlined in the local agreement. - F) - a.
+Repeated behavior or conduct shall be reported to the Agency Human Resource Office. - E) For purposes of this Section, the grievance procedure in Subsection f replaces the grievance procedure outlined in the local agreement. - F) - a.
 If the employee who filed the complaint believes that the Agency did not respond to the complaint or the complaint process was not followed, the Union, on behalf of the employee, may file a grievance directly with the Agency Head.
 The Agency Head or designee shall respond to the grievance within thirty (30) calendar days from the date of receipt of the grievance. - b.
 If the employee continues to believe the Agency did not respond to the complaint or did not follow the complaint process, the Union, on behalf of the employee may, within fifteen (15) calendar days of the Agency Head or designee's response, file the grievance with the Department of Administrative Services Labor Relations Unit.
 The grievance will be investigated and a response provided within thirty (30) calendar days from the date the grievance was appealed to the Department of Administrative Services. - c.
-If the Department of Administrative Services Labor Relations Unit's response did not respond to the complaint or did not address whether the complaint process was followed, the Union may, within fifteen (15) calendar days, file an arbitration request with the Department of Administrative Services and send a copy to the Employment Relations Board asking for a list of seven (7) qualified arbitrators. - d.
+If the Department of Administrative Services Labor Relations Unit's response did not respond to the complaint or did not address whether the complaint process was followed, the Union may file for arbitration in accordance with the Grievance Procedure article.

+- d.
 The arbitrator shall not have authority to impose any employment actions, including but not limited to discipline on any employee, supervisor or manager, transfer of any employee, supervisor or manager, reassign an employee, supervisor or manager to another work location or duties or otherwise affect staffing.
 In addition, the arbitrator shall not have authority to impose or establish any monetary penalties or costs, award front or back pay, issue any monetary damages for pain and suffering or stress related claims. - G) No employee shall be subject to retaliation for reporting or filing a complaint, providing a statement or otherwise participating in the administration of the statewide policy or grievance process outlined in this section.
 Reports of retaliation shall be reported to the Agency Human Resources Office.